FuelLabs/fuel-indexer/docs/src/components/receipts.md

 # Receipts

-Upon execution of ABI calls in the Fuel VM, a list of receipts is returned to the caller.
-Receipts are objects that contain information about executed instructions in a dApp, and by building handlers to index these receipts, we can answer different types of queries. [rewrite this]
+When a Sway contract is deployed and called on a Fuel node, receipts may be generated during its execution.
+You can think of these receipts as informative objects that are emitted when certain things happen, e.g. transfers, messages, etc. By building [indices](indices/index.md) for receipts, you can create mappings to store this data, allowing your application to answer queries about the contract.

-The Fuel indexer supports the following types of receipts:
+The Fuel indexer currently supports the following receipt types:

 - Log
 - LogData